rphillips/datasette-kindle-highlights/README.md

 ## Docker

-Create the database from a directory of json files under `data`:
+Create the database from a directory of JSON files, exported from Bookcision, under a `data` directory:

 ```
 kindle_highlights --directory=data